 This report presents the results of our actuarial funding valuation of the Vermont State Employees' Retirement System as of June 30, 2017.
-The Actuarially Determined Contribution (ADC) and Actuarial Accrued Liability (AAL) are determined as defined by the Vermont State Employees' Retirement System.
+Methods used to determine the Actuarially Determined Contribution (ADC) were defined by the Vermont State Employees' Retirement System.